amueller69/Law-School-Notes/Bar-Review/CrimLaw.md

 * **§2504 - Involuntary Manslaughter**
   * A person is guilty of involuntary manslaughter when as a direct result of the doing of an unlawful act in a reckless or grossly negligent manner, or the doing of a lawful act in a reckless or grossly negligent manner, he causes the death of another person.

-## Intended Killings

 ### Criteria of Most Serious Killings (i.e. First-Degree)

 * 29 states and Federal system currently use criterion of "premeditation" to identify the most serious categories of murders
-  * A majority of those states use *Carroll* approach where this element can be established instantaneously
+  * A majority of those states use  approach where this can be established instantaneously
-  * Other states like Arizona use *Guthrie* standard and require murder be preceded length of time which permits reflection
+  * Other states like Arizona use standard require murder be preceded length of time which permits reflection
 * Types of evidence to establish premeditation as delineated in *Anderson*.
 Court stated that first degree murders typically involve evidence of all three and at a minimum requires strong evidence of (1) or evidence of (2) in conjunction with (1) or (3)
   1. Planning – Evidence that shows the D planned to take a life before the act will sufficiently prove premeditation and deliberateness
   1. Motive – Facts about the defendant’s prior relationship with the victim might indicate a reason to kill